walkerwest8-blip/apartment-site-study/README.md

 All data limitations and uncertainty will be documented.

+## File Management Note
+All GIS processing and raw data are stored locally on a personal workstation.
+This repository contains documentation and selected outputs only.
 ---
 ## Intended Outputs
 - One or more clear map layouts
 - Written interpretation of findings
 - Documentation of assumptions and uncertainty
 ---
 ## Status
 Question defined.